 As society takes a turn towards being more politically engaged, the images we use are changing to reflect that.
 This means an emphasis on people with different stories, backgrounds, skin colors, gender expression, body types, and levels of ability.
 If you work with models in your photography, make an effort to increase diversity when you choose who you want to work with.

 The trend of using vibrant accent colors to create an exciting (but visually cohesive) composition won't be going away any time soon.
+Not only has it been a trend for photogaphy, but also for website design trends too.
 This use of bright colors is especially popular in commercial photography trends, food photography trends, and product photography trends.
 Product photographers love to be intentional about their use of color, especially when it comes to creating a flat lay composition.
 When you bring bright colors into your images, choose tones that complement your client's brand and products.
 Combine more colorful elements with minimalism, making sure that every component you choose to include will work well with each other so that your photographs don't become overwhelming to look at.